danielchijr/weather-infra/README.md

 ### Description

-This repository builds up a weather app within an eks cluster with argocd used for deployment.
+This repository builds up a weather app within an EKS cluster with ArgoCD used for deployment.
 The build time can take 15 to 30 minutes for the resources to be spun up.

 ---